 Here’s the worst kept secret in the legal industry: lawyers are, by and large, addicts.
 Seriously, it’s a massive problem in the profession.
 We drink to excess, both personally and professionally, pretty much from the moment we enter law school until the moment we retire from the practice.
 A bar event is almost always going to have an open bar at it, and, as a recent discussion in the Lawyer Slack pointed out, people that order something “not booze” at networking or professional events may be subject to suspicion or even ridicule for their choice to enjoy a nice, cold glass of milk rather than a white russian.
+I wonder how many of them have ended up in an ARC rehab center as a result of the issue, it’s a common one in high-stress professions which leave little room for unwinding before the next challenge approaches.

 I have no snark for you today.
 I can’t make myself joke or curse about this topic.
 I know too many people that are or were in the grasps of it, and have seen careers and lives end because of it.